pentandra/account_us_sstp/doc/setup.rst

 .. tip::

-   To reduce the size of your database backups (and since the boundary records are considered ephemeral and can be re-imported at will), consider using ``--exclude-table-data='account_tax_boundary'`` in your backup script.
+   To reduce the size of your database backups (and since the boundary records are considered ephemeral data that can be re-imported at will), consider using ``--exclude-table-data='account_tax_boundary'`` in your backup script.

    See https://www.postgresql.org/docs/current/app-pgdump.html for more info.